 Vegan Taco Meat

-To make it, Nisha spices up canned jackfruit with a homemade jerk seasoning blend.
+Canned jackfruit is bland on its own, so Nisha spices it up with a homemade jerk seasoning blend.
 With ingredients like cinnamon, black pepper, cumin, and cayenne, the jerk spices are ones you likely already have in your pantry.
-It’s a combination of familiar ingredients, but the jerk seasoning blend is aromatic, sweet, and spicy.
+This blend is a combination of familiar ingredients, but it’s aromatic, sweet, and spicy.
 Along with lime juice, tamari, and tomato paste, it makes the taco filling super flavorful, tangy, and juicy.
 We couldn’t get enough!

+- InstantPot, or not.
 Nisha cooks the vegan taco meat in an InstantPot, but since I’m the only person left on the planet who doesn’t have one, I made made mine in a regular pot on the stove, and it came out great in just 20 minutes.
 I’m sharing the stovetop instructions in the recipe below.

 What are you waiting for?
 Go eat tacos!
 Also, be sure to check out The Vegan Instant Pot Cookbook.
 It includes SO MANY recipes that I want to make, like her Tofu Cauliflower Tikka Masala and her vegan Cookies ‘n’ Cream Cheesecake.